 2. Utilize the “Four W’s” (Who, What, When, Where) and their companion, “How?”

 It sounds like common sense to phrase the majority of your questions using that convention.
 However, I find when I’m writing the first draft of a guide, it’s easy to include a lot of questions that evoke yes or no answers.
-Those answers won’t tell you anything you could have asked in a simple survey.
-Using “How” and the “Four W’s” allows the respondent to give an open, more-detailed response.
+Using “How” and the “Four W’s” allows the respondent to give an open, more detailed response during In-Depth Interviews.

 You’ll notice I left out “Why.”
 This is because “Why” may imply that there’s a correct answer.
 There should be no right or wrong answers in an in-depth interview.
 It’s OK to use “Why” sporadically, but its use should be limited.
 I often like to ask, “What reasons do you have …” in place of “Why.”